-If you would like to make an appointment to see me to discuss how you can utilise values-guided behaviour and goal-setting to get the most out of your time at USQ, please do so by contacting Student Services.
+If you would like to make an appointment to see me to discuss how you can utilise values-guided behaviour and goal-setting to get the most out of your time at USQ, please do so by contacting the Student Health and Wellness Team.

 Image created by Asha Honeysett 29/05/17 Individual photos sourced from google images.
 References below.